Kronstadt rebellion: Aftermath

 Dybenko, a Bolshevik officer in the Kronstadt assault, was given full power to purge dissent as the Kronstadt Fort's new commander.
 In place of the Kronstadt Soviet, a troika of Kronstadt's former Bolshevik Party leaders assisted him.
 The battleships and city square were renamed and both unreliable sailors and the Bolshevik infantry alike were dispersed throughout the country.

 There were no public trials.
 Of the 2,000 prisoners, 13 were tried in private as the rebellion's leaders and tried in the press as a counterrevolutionary conspiracy.
 None belonged to the Kronstadt Revolutionary Committee, of which four members were known to be in Bolshevik custody, or the "military specialists" who advised the rebel military.
 In practice, despite the government's continued insistence that White Army generals were behind the Kronstadt rebellion, former tsarist officers were far more prominent among the Bolsheviks than the rebels.
-White Colonel Georg Elfvengren would confirm in a April 1921 report that there had indeed been white agents based in Petrograd plotting a coup of the Soviet government in February and March of 1921, but he also reported that the Kronstadt revolt was "not the actions of the [white] organizations" and that the revolt "occurred spontaneously against [the whites'] wishes."
+White Colonel Georg Elfvengren would confirm in an April 1921 report that there had indeed been White agents based in Petrograd plotting a coup of the Soviet government in February and March 1921, but he also reported that the Kronstadt revolt was "not the actions of the [White] organizations" and that the revolt "occurred spontaneously against [the Whites'] wishes."

 The 13 were sentenced to execution two days after the fall of Kronstadt.
 Hundreds of rebel prisoners were killed in Kronstadt and when Petrograd jails were full, hundreds more rebels were removed and shot.
 The rest moved to Cheka mainland prisons and forced labor camps, where many died of hunger or disease.

 Those who escaped to Finland were put in refugee camps, where life was bleak and isolating.
 The Red Cross provided food and clothing and some worked in public works.
 Finland wanted the refugees to settle in other countries while Bolsheviks sought their repatriation, promising amnesty.
 Instead, those who returned were arrested and sent to prison camps.
 Most of the émigrés had left Finland within several years.
 Petrichenko, chair of the Kronstadt Revolutionary Committee, remained respected among the Finnish refugees.
 He later joined pro-Soviet groups.
 During World War II, he was repatriated and died soon after in a prison camp.